Creamed Spinach With Garlic is a creamy, simple spinach with lots of flavor.

 - salt and pepper to taste

-- In a large skillet melt butter and begin sauteing spinach.
+- In a large skillet heat the olive oil and begin sautéing the spinach.

 - Salt and pepper.

 - While the spinach cooks chop the garlic finely.

 - Once the spinach cooks down, add the garlic.
 Give it a stir.
 Be careful not to burn the garlic.

 - Then sprinkle the flour over the spinach.

 - Slowly pour the milk and begin whisking up the bits in the pan.

 - Continue stirring until the milk thickens.